• About

 Credit: In other news, despite sweeping US tariffs, global trade climbed sharply in 2025, defying doomsayer predictions that higher duties would choke off cross-border commerce.
 The volume of goods traded worldwide rose 4.4% last year – that surpassed the 2.5% growth seen in 2024.
 That being said, we’re anxiously awaiting the eventual impacts of the latest military conflict in the Middle East – although there are some early indications…

 Debit: Over on Wall Street, war jitters led the major stock market indices to finish the week in the red, with the Nasdaq down 1.2%, the S&P 500 shedding 2.0% and the Dow losing 3.0%.
 And don’t look now, but it appears as if the previously invincible Magnificent 7 stocks are beginning to lose a bit of their luster.
 In fact, as a group, they’re down a cumulative 6.7% since the start of the new year.
-So who is the new market darlings?
+So who are the new market darlings?
 Here’s a hint: After more than a decade of being completely shunned and mocked by everyone on Wall Street – and, collectively, a huge year in 2025 – many of them are finally reaching brand new all-time highs (ATHs)…

 Debit: For those who are wondering what’s going on with the shift in sentiment on Wall Street, consider this: With the National Debt pushing $39 trillion, the Fed’s battle to protect the US dollar (USD) is becoming markedly tougher with each passing day.
 Ironically, they are only making their job tougher by continuing to monetize the ever-growing US federal debt that results from politicians’ insatiable appetite to expand the government.
 Yes, that’s crazy.
 But if you think that’s crazy, then you haven’t seen this: